-Approximately 25 million people in the United States suffer from superficial venous insufficiency, which lead to unsightly leg skin changes.
+Approximately 30 million people in the United States suffer from superficial venous insufficiency, which lead to unsightly leg skin changes.
 Traditionally, patients diagnosed with venous reflux would undergo painful vein stripping surgery.
-Now, using the latest technologies, patients can be treated with a minimally invasive alternative which improves outcomes and decreases pain.
+Now, with over 15 years of proven success for closures, patients can be treated with a minimally invasive alternative which improves outcomes and decreases pain.
 98% of patients who have undergone this minimally invasive closure procedure are willing to recommend it to a friend or family member.

 The Closure procedure is performed on an outpatient basis.
 Using ultrasound, your physician will position the Closure Catheter into the diseased vein, through a small opening in the skin.
 The tiny catheter delivers radiofrequency (RF) energy to the vein wall.
 As the RF energy is delivered and the catheter is withdrawn, the vein wall is heated causing the collagen in the wall to shrink and the vein to close.
 Once the diseased vein is closed, blood is re-routed to other healthy veins.
 Patients who undergo the procedure typically resume normal activities within one day.

 Healthy leg veins contain valves that open and close to assist the return of blood back to the heart.
 Venous reflux disease develops when the valves that keep blood flowing out of the legs and back to the heart become damaged or diseased.
 As a result, vein valves will not close properly, leading to symptoms of varicose veins, pain, swollen limbs, leg heaviness, fatigue, skin changes and skin ulcers.
 In some cases, this can lead to limb amputation.